yoichimichael/react-kaiju-tracker/README.md

 ![Delicious!](public/assets/MonsterSightings.png)

-Sightings can be added directly to the Kaiju card for that Kaiju's sightings or you can build your own cards, this part is up to you.
+Sightings can be added directly to the Kaiju card or you can build your own cards.

 **BONUS: Sightings conditionally renders on the click of a sightings button or as the back of a card.**